alexjoffroy/laravel-localization/README.md

 ### Supported locales

 You can list all locales you want to support here.
 The key is the locale code.
-The `native` field is label which will be renderer in the switch view.
+The `native` field is the label which will be rendered in the switch view.

 ```php
 'supported_locales' => [